jvabbott98/meet/readme.md

 ### Gherkin

-Scenario: When user has not clicked on a specific event, hide event details.
+Scenario 1: When user has not clicked on a specific event, hide event details.
 - Given the user has searched for a city and has not clicked on an event.
 - When the user selects a city from the list provided after searching for a city.
 - Then the user should see a list of upcoming events for that city.

-Scenario: User should be able to see more information about an event by clicking on it.
+Scenario 2: User should be able to see more information about an event by clicking on it.
 - Given a list of events in a given city is presented to the user.
 - When a user selects one of the events.
 - Then more information about that event will be shown to the user.

-Scenario: User should be able to hide information about an event by clicking on it or another event.
+Scenario 3: User should be able to hide information about an event by clicking on it or another event.
 - Given the user has selected an event AND can see additional information about that event.
 - When the user clicks on that event again OR selects another event, the additional information will be hidden again.